coding-to-music/mongodb-dev-mern-stack/README.md

 Use at your own risk; not a supported MongoDB product

-## Project Case study MERN app to document apps calling GitHub API
+## MERN stack example from MongoDB Developer Tutorial

 The note taking functionality does not work.